Chris Wylde: Career

 While living in Washington D.C. and attending A.U. he starred in the PBS series Standard Deviants.

-After graduating college Chris moved to Hollywood.
+After graduating college Wylde moved to Hollywood.
 He began his television career on the Comedy Central show Strip Mall with fellow comedians Julie Brown and Victoria Jackson, followed by the network's first late-night talk show, The Chris Wylde Show starring Chris Wylde.

-Wylde went on to appear in television guest roles, notably pranking the judges on American Idol with his "Rapping Nanny" character (under his given name, Christopher Noll).
+He went on to appear in television guest roles, notably pranking the judges on American Idol with his "Rapping Nanny" character (under his given name, Christopher Noll).

 Wylde had minor roles in films such as Space Cowboys, Joe Dirt and Coyote Ugly.
 He later starred in the horror film The Revenant (2009) and The DUFF.

-Chris Wylde has a recurring role on Young Sheldon as Glenn, the owner of the comic book store.
+Wylde has a recurring role on Young Sheldon as Glenn, the owner of the comic book store.
+He also writes, produces and stars in the web series Dadholes.

-Wylde also writes, produces and stars in the web series Dadholes.
+Wylde has appeared in seven films produced by McG: The DUFF, The Babysitter, When We First Met, Rim of the World, The Babysitter: Killer Queen, Tall Girl 2 and Way of the Warrior Kid.